 - Personal history of another cancer

 Genetic testing is frequently recommended for those with a family history of breast cancer.
-For more information on testing or to schedule a consultation with a Compass Oncology Genetic Counselor call 503.297.7403 or click here.
+For more information on testing or to schedule a consultation with a Compass Oncology Genetic Counselor call 503.297.7403 or visit our genetic testing section on our website.